aditya-kumar96/FastApiByUdemy/README.md

  - create api to authenticate the login user
  - create functions to validate the jwt token shared by client
  - create function to check the details shared in token is valid or not so allow to login into db
+ - create api to read all todo by admin
+ - create new user with role admin
+ - delete todo by admin
+ - delete user by admin